AdobeDocs/experience-manager-65.zh-Hant/help/assets/configure-aem-assets-with-brand-portal.md

 Adobe I/O integration generates API Key, Client Secret, and Payload (JWT) which is required in setting up the IMS Account configurations.

-1. Login to Adobe I/O Console with system administrator privileges on the IMS organization of the Brand Portal tenant.
+1. Login to Adobe Developer Console with system administrator privileges on the IMS organization of the Brand Portal tenant.

    Default URL: [https://console.adobe.io/](https://console.adobe.io/)